ZacWarham/Skillings.Mack/README.md

 This is particularly useful when trying to knit a document with a very large matrix or if you have to run similar tests multiple times.
 Instead of hiding the entire output, you just see the test statistics results.
+Please note, this only reduces the output when you assign the result to a variable.

 A further addition was to include the *p-value* and *Simulated p-value* in the output list so they can be accessed when stored in a variable.